Harshith1702/leetcode-discord-reporter/README.md

 ## 💡 Inspiration

-In class one day, our sir mentioned a student from another campus who had built something really cool — a bot that sent daily solved problem links to the college Discord server with a single command.
+In class one day, our sir mentioned a student from another campus who had built something really cool, a bot that sent daily solved problem links to the college Discord server with a single command.
 Sir was genuinely impressed, said he only found out about it a few days later.

 That story stayed with me.
-I took that same idea and pushed it a step further — no button, no local PC.
+I took that same idea and pushed it a step further, no button, no local PC.
 Mine just runs automatically every night at 10:15 PM and posts on its own, whether my PC is on or not.

 Respect to that guy for the inspiration. 🙏